brettimus/moncy-bars/apps/echo/README.md

-Testing the echo mcp server for `mcp-mcp-mcp`
+Testing the echo mcp server for `mcp-lite`